KneeFat.com

 Maybe you could try some type of leg exercises with bands since you feel pain quite easily.

-10. Juanita says
+Juanita

 I have done all these exercises and have always had beautiful muscular legs.
 The two last year’s I have done hula hoop exercise and neglected my knees.
 I will be 66 this year and I’m noticing one knee is fat.

-• Emily Newman says
+1. Emily Newman Avatar

 Juanita, welcome to kneefat.com Thanks for sharing your experience, and glad to hear you are staying so healthy by exercising.
 Are you only noticing the one knee getting a little fat?
 Also, is the fat above or below the knee cap or right over the knee cap?
 Since it is only one, it makes me wonder if you may have some inflammation of the protective sac that covers our knees (under the skin).
 If you bump a knee pretty hard that sac can fill up with fluid.
 Other injuries can cause this as well.
 Typically it goes away over time but Doctors can drain the fluid too, although I think that is only if it is causing significant pressure.

-• Malaika says
+Malaika

 Juanita,